Sabrina the Teenage Witch (1996 TV series): Opening sequence

-The opening titles of the first three seasons show Sabrina in front of a mirror posing with four different costumes and outfits as the cast members' names quickly flash on the bottom of the screen.
+For the first three seasons, the opening theme was a instrumental, pop track composed by Danny Lux.
+The music was accompanied by Sabrina in front of a mirror posing with four different costumes and outfits as the cast members' names quickly flash on the bottom of the screen.
 The first three outfits are always the same, but the fourth one changes from episode to episode.
 At the end, Sabrina would say something related to the last costume (often a pun or a joke related to the costume or the content of the episode), and then magically disappear from head on down.

 The opening sequence was changed for the fourth season, featuring a completely new theme and the show's main characters, starting with Sabrina, floating in bubbles while their names are displayed in gold letters and a voice chants "Secret" in the background.

-The opening credits for the final three seasons are accompanied by a new vocal theme song and feature Sabrina at various locations around Boston: Harvard Bridge, Boston Common, Union Oyster House, Massachusetts State House, Quincy Market, Newbury Street, Harvard University, Tufts University and Beacon Hill.
+The opening credits for the final three seasons are accompanied by a new vocal theme song, which Paul Taylor joined Danny Lux to compose, with new vocals from Thomas Leonard.
+It features Sabrina at various locations around Boston: Harvard Bridge, Boston Common, Union Oyster House, Massachusetts State House, Quincy Market, Newbury Street, Harvard University, Tufts University and Beacon Hill.
 In the credits for Seasons 5 and 6, after leaving Newbury Comics on Newbury Street, Sabrina walks down a flight of stairs and computer graphics morph Sabrina into her room, lying on her bed next to Salem.
 In the seventh and final season, the computer graphics morph Sabrina arriving at Scorch.
 Upon pushing the door open, she is revealed to be walking into her house to greet Roxie, Morgan and Salem.

 The house pictured as the Spellman residence is a Victorian mansion located at 64 E. Main St. in Freehold, New Jersey.
 The exteriors for Westbridge High School are those of Dwight Morrow High School in Englewood, New Jersey.